LAUX LAWYERS AG – who are we?

 Furthermore, new types of business models are emerging, bringing new legal challenges with them.
 As lawyers, we have specialised in technically oriented projects and issues from a very early stage and have continued to develop our competencies in this field over the years.
 From experience, we know that the actual technical set-up and configuration is crucial to the solution of a perceived legal problem.

-We support digitisation projects in a comprehensive manner to ensure that you do not miss out on any opportunities or set-up and configuration options, and to avoid incurring unnecessary costs.
+We support digitalisation projects in a comprehensive manner to ensure that you do not miss out on any opportunities or set-up and configuration options, and to avoid incurring unnecessary costs.

-Digitisation is neither a static process for businesses nor a transition concluded at some point sooner or later.
+Digitalisation is neither a static process for businesses nor a transition concluded at some point sooner or later.
 What may be thought of as revolutionary today will probably already be superseded and outdated tomorrow.
 And new technologies are continuously producing new standards and application scenarios.
-Just keeping pace with digitisation is not sufficient for us – we think in terms of digitisation and drive it forward.
+Just keeping pace with digitalisation is not sufficient for us – we think in terms of digitalisation and drive it forward.
 That way we are prepared and ready for the day that you get in touch with us.

-Cloud computing is one of the main pillars of digitisation, and one which unleashes previously unimaginable potential.
+Cloud computing is one of the main pillars of digitalisation, and one which unleashes previously unimaginable potential.
 Many businesses, however, still question the legal qualification and feasibility of Cloud solutions.